mate-ninja/mate-ninja-s-html-structure-maker/README.md

 Work in progress...
 Though avaliable for testing for me and my buddy

-The messages are currently being kept for 2 minutes, and then they are deleted You can see it [here](https://vs-code-message-feed.glitch.me), who knows, maybe you'll just find us
+The messages are currently being kept for 2 minutes, and then they are deleted

+You can see it [here](https://vs-code-message-feed.glitch.me), who knows, maybe you'll just find us

+## Fun option

+You have a little command to rename all of the variables in a .js file to an iconic brawler from the amazing game called brawl stars

 # Settings